Totality for Mixed Inductive and Coinductive Types: Combinatorial Description of Totality

 \subsection{Parity Games}

-Parity games are a two players games played on a finite transition system where each node is labeled by a \emph{priority} (a natural number).
-The \emph{height} of such a game is the maximum priority of its nodes.
-By extension, the priority of a transition is the priority of its target node.
-When the node has odd priority, \emph{Marie} (or ``player'') is required to play.
-When the node is even, \emph{Nicole} (or ``opponent'') is required to play.
-A move is simply a choice of a transition from the current node and the game continues from the new node.
-When Nicole (or Marie) cannot move because there is no outgoing transition from the current node, she looses.
-In case of infinite play, the winning condition is \begin{enumerate} \item if the maximal node visited infinitely often is even, Marie wins,
+A parity game is a two players game played on a finite directed simple graph where each vertex, called \emph{node} in the sequel, is labeled by a natural number called its \emph{priority}.
+We usually put labels on directed arcs (called \emph{transitions} in the sequel), but besides making it easier to refer to arcs, they don't really play any role.
+When the node has odd priority, \emph{Marie} (or ``$\mu$'', or ``player'') is required to play.
+When the node is even,\footnote{Assigning odd to one player and even to the other is just a convention.} \emph{Nicole} (or ``$\nu$'', or ``opponent'') is required to play.
+A move is simply a choice of an outgoing arc from the current node and the game continues from the new node.
+When Nicole (or Marie) reaches a node without outgoing arcs, she looses.
+In case of infinite play, the winning condition is \begin{enumerate} \item if the maximal priority seen infinitely often is even, Marie wins,